Lauren Lewthwaite Last Updated On: May 15, 2026

 These are some examples of optional coverage you can add to your policy.
 However, they’re not free, so make sure they are worth it to you and your peace of mind before adding.
 Every insurer is different, so you may find variations of these and other riders at different providers.

-The Average Cost of Car Insurance in South Dakota
+Car Insurance Rates by City in South Dakota

 Free Car Insurance Comparison - Save up to 30%